 This library is my 16th in my series of showing the genealogy collections at some New England libraries.
-I went to this one soon after the genealogy community, especially those on facebook, got wind that this library was going to "remove certain historical titles from the library's history room".
-There were a lot of unpleasant remarks from people who would never use this library, nor did they know the entire story.
-My photos illustrate that there is no room for more books, and in addition, take a peek at libraries in Concord, Littleton and Lynnfield, Massachusetts.
+I went to this one soon after the genealogy community, especially those on Facebook, got wind that this library was going to "remove certain historical titles from the library's history room".

 The Watertown Free Library (original building, built in 1884 and the new addition) is one of the nicest libraries I've ever been in.
 The old and new merge beautifully.